 I cut down on the braising time by using my Instapot because the halt on buying condiments apparently did not apply to buying cooking appliances.

 You can buy fried shallots or make them yourself.
 Thinly slice the shallots.
 Fill a deep pot with oil and warm over medium heat.
 Add the shallots in small batches and remove before they turn completely golden brown.
 They will continue you to cook and crisp up as they cool.
 Drain, let cool, and chop into small pieces.

-Rehydrate mushrooms by covering in warm water for a few minutes.
+Rinse the mushrooms with cold water.
+Then rehydrate mushrooms by covering in warm water for 20 or so minutes or until softened.
 Remove and dice, reserving the liquid to use later.

 Dice pork belly into small pieces.
 Place a wide pan over medium heat.
 Pour oil into the pan, tilting it around so the entire bottom is covered in oil.
 Add pork belly pieces.
 Stir occasionally until cooked.

 Add rock sugar and stir well.
 Then add the garlic and chopped shallots.
 Finally, add the mushrooms, reserved mushroom water, wine, soy sauce, spices, and ginger slices.
 Make sure that there is enough liquid to cover the pork belly.
 If not, add more water.